Required for new assessors and new county directors within a year of taking office;

 These courses are approved by ORPTS to satisfy the ethics component:

 Ethics and the Assessor: Sponsored by the Institute of Assessing Officers of the NYS Assessors’ Association (NYSAA).
-Check their website for course offerings.
+Check the New York State Assessors' Association site for course offerings.

 Method: Classroom – one day.